Kratom Tea Is Being Used to Treat Anxiety, Chronic Pain, and Even Opiate Withdrawal—but Is It Safe and Effective?

-Kratom tea has also been in the news lately because a Florida mother recently filed a lawsuit claiming that her daughter suffered permanent brain damage due to her kratom tea habit.
-And the Food and Drug Administration (FDA) just announced that they sent warning letters to two sellers of kratom tea for making health claims that are not supported by research.
+Kratom tea has also been in the news this past year because a Florida mother filed a lawsuit claiming that her daughter suffered permanent brain damage due to her kratom tea habit.
+And the Food and Drug Administration (FDA) announced that they sent warning letters to two sellers of kratom tea for making health claims that are not supported by research.

 While there’s no denying the wellness benefits of green or black tea, with kratom tea, think twice before trying it.
 Here's everything you need to know.

 Kratom tea is made by brewing the leaves of the kratom tree or mixing kratom leaf powder into boiling water.
 “The leaves contain mitragynine, a chemical that evidence suggests works similarly to opioid pain relievers such as morphine and codeine,” says California-based nutritionist Maggie Moon, MS, RD.
 Kratom can also be chewed, smoked, or taken as a supplement in capsules.